questions about blueberries, and how things are pluralized

 In the specific case of blueberries, the word is shâpomina, which is considered both an inanimate and an animate noun.
 In its animate, pluralized form, it would be shâpominak (like a person or a sock).
 It is an interesting ambiguity that this particular berry can be simultaneously animate and inanimate: shâpominak inhabits both categories uneasily.
 And in doing so, they reveal themselves as active agents of Omaskêko language and ideas, coming from the lands of Omaskêkowak people and Anishinâbêk peoples and the social system in which they are embedded.

-Field Station: Duane Linklater is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Carla Acevedo-Yates.
-Support for this exhibition has been provided by the MSU Federal Credit Union; the Eli and Edythe Broad Endowed Exhibition Fund; and the MSU Broad’s general exhibition fund.
+Field Station: Duane Linklater is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Carla Acevedo-Yates, Assistant Curator.
+Support for this exhibition is provided by the MSU Federal Credit Union.